Joe-Xuu/joe-xuu.github.io/_pages/about.md

 I'm a thrid year undergraduate student from [Keio University](https://www.keio.ac.jp/ja), faculty of environment and information studies.

 My research interest includes database, AI and game engineering.

+I'm also a film director, writer, and a band member.
+Check out these cool stuffs I've made in [Works](/_pages/works.md)!